Whether you’re new to wine or a seasoned sipper, eventually your wine collection will need its own space.

 Impress your friends (come on, you know you want to)

 Setting up the proper conditions for wine storage

 When planning to convert a space in your home for your new wine cellar, preparation is the first key step.
 If the space naturally stays between 50 and 65° F without too much fluctuation, you won’t need a cooling unit.
 If you do need a cooling unit to maintain proper conditions, the cellar must be properly constructed with adequate insulation and a vapor barrier to minimize condensation inside the cellar.
-Also, select a proper wine cellar door — insulated, solid core and or dual pane insulated glass — and make sure it’s airtight and weatherstripped.
+Select a proper wine cellar door that is insulated, solid core and or dual pane insulated glass; make sure it’s airtight and weatherstripped.